 Photo by Alexa Baker Photography

 Currently residing in Kitchener, Ontario, Canada, Erika Lui (they/she) is a multidisciplinary circus and movement artist, teacher, and neuroscientist.
-An avid life-long learner, explorer, and storyteller, Erika is passionate about building community, building resiliency, and bringing scientific curiosity and philosophy to life throughout their artistic endeavours.
-Their degree in neuroscience fuels their desire to understand the psychology of place, movement, and memory, particularly as it relates to their own journey of healing through self exploration, movement creation, and relating to the artistic process.
+An avid life-long learner, explorer, and storyteller, Erika is passionate about building community, developing resiliency, and bringing scientific curiosity and philosophy to life throughout their artistic endeavours.
+Their degree in neuroscience fuels a desire to understand the psychology of place, movement, and memory, particularly as it relates to their own journey of healing through self exploration, movement creation, and relating to the artistic process.

 Movement has always been a source of curiosity and captivation for Erika, from early memories of scaling park trees and neighborhood fences to later honing their skill as a competitive gymnast, cheerleader, and parkour enthusiast as a teen and young adult.
 Having discovered aerial arts only while completing their science degree in Waterloo, ON, they quickly decided to shift focus to pursuing circus full-time.
 They cultivated the bulk of their circus training in Chicago, IL, learning aerial arts at Aloft Circus Arts, and studying all things dynamic under Jon Snyder and Charlene Numrych of the Chicago Centre for Dynamic Circus (CCDC).
 There they specialized in wall trampoline, dynamic duo trapeze, and group and partner acrobatics, while also dabbling in dance acrobatics, teeterboard, Chinese pole, Russian cradle and swinging trapeze.
 This dynamic and diverse background of movement training is what sets them apart as a performer, bringing both technical precision and creative expression to every act.
 Whether executing dynamic drops or weaving intricate shapes mid-air, Erika’s performances are a seamless fusion of power and grace.

-They are available for hire throughout Canada as an aerial and acrobatic performer and instructor, and can be found for weekly classes or private instruction at Grand River Rocks Kitchener Climbing Gym.
+Erika is available for hire throughout Canada as an aerial and acrobatic performer and instructor, and can be found for weekly classes or private instruction at Grand River Rocks Kitchener Climbing Gym.
 Circus performance and teaching CVs and references are available upon request, along with workshop and contract details.